Reno Philharmonic Orchestra: Discover Music

+Youth Orchestras

 The Reno Philharmonic Association comprises three full high-level youth orchestras consisting of woodwind, brass, percussion, and string players between the ages of 12 and 18 from the greater Truckee Meadows region.
 The Youth Concert Orchestra (YCO) is a preparatory ensemble geared toward developing technical and performance skills.
 The YCO is conducted by Reno Phil musician Dustin Budish and YSO is conducted by Dr. Jason Altieri, who also conducts the University of Nevada Reno Orchestra.
 In 2009, despite economic pressures, the Reno Philharmonic is introducing a new strings-only ensemble, the Youth Strings Symphonia (YSS), in partnership with the Washoe County School District.
 The YSS, conducted by Carol Laube, was established to serve young string players in grades 4–8.